cindychow0101/cindychow0101/README.md

 # 👋 Hey there!
 I'm Cindy.

+### Junior Data Analyst
-### 📊 Passionate about data-driven insights | Always eager to learn
+📊 Passionate about data-driven insights | Always eager to learn

 ---